 Since 2015, Enfield Shaker Museum and Plymouth State University (PSU) have collaborated to sponsor an annual Shaker Archaeology Field School on the site of the former Enfield Shaker Village Church Family under the direction of Dr. David R. Starbuck (1949-2020).
 Dr. Starbuck was a Professor of Anthropology at Plymouth State University (retired 2020) and an historical and industrial archaeologist specializing in the archaeology of America’s forts and battlefields, the archaeology of utopian societies (the Shakers), and the archaeology of medieval and post-medieval sites in Scotland.
 Participants in the field school have included PSU students and former students, Enfield Shaker Museum staff and volunteers, and amateur archaeologists who have previously worked with Dr. Starbuck.

-YES, we are actively planning for an Archaeological Field School in May or June 2021!
+YES, this year’s Archaeological Field School will take place in June 2021!

 Enfield Archaeology Field School Sites

 2016 – Blacksmith Shop, Tannery, and Pit House

 2017 – Horse Barn and School House Privy

 2018 – First Dwelling House and Boys’ Shop

 2019 – Boys’ Shop and West Meadow Barn

 2020 – Currier’s Shop

 2021 – Brethren’s East and West Shops and Wood House

 Because archaeology is necessarily a destructive process, Enfield Shaker Museum recognizes its responsibility to ensure that each archaeology field school project has the greatest possible research return.